 “As we come to the end of our 125th anniversary, and with the transformation the Border Leicester Sheep Society has witnessed in recent years, I am optimistic that it will continue on this trajectory.”

-Sue is excited to see what the Society can deliver in the future
+Sue is excited to see what the Society can deliver in the future.

 “It was such a surprise to even be considered for President, but I am really looking forward to the next couple of years.
 I’m so passionate about this fantastic breed, and I hope, with the support of all our members, I can help steer the Society in the right direction.”